DeltaFoxtrot01/ESLE-2021-G4/README.md

 Only when these instructions are complete then it is possible to build the cluster.

-To create all resources, execute the following command:
+To create all resources, execute the following commands:
+- terraform init
 - terraform apply

 Verify if there aren't any problems and confirm by typing 'yes'.